top of page

 imgPivot.jpg

 Engaging and informative, Pivot provides entrepreneurs and corporate entrepreneurs with practical guidance for achieving success in their business startups.
 It skillfully addresses topics ranging from how to reduce business uncertainties, manage the scope and scale of innovation opportunities, and change your innovation game.
-It is considered a prominent "How to and Reference Guide" and is featured as one of the best books on corporate innovation on Innovation Leader.
+This book is considered a prominent "How to and Reference Guide" for innovation.

 imgBookGrabbingLightning.gif